Back in September 1980 I took a pattern from Woman’s Day magazine to make dolls for my kids. I made Jeremy for Simon and David for Trina.

 I went online to find dessert recipes that don’t require milk or cream.
 I came upon this recipe: Chocolate Banana Tofu Pudding.

 I picked up a bunch of too ripe bananas on sale and spent part of my afternoon making cookies, muffins and pudding.
-Then I dug out the old Tupperware popsicle molds.IMG_3062Not quite the same as frozen yogurt, but I think I could get used to this.
+Then I dug out the old Tupperware popsicle molds.Not quite the same as frozen yogurt, but I think I could get used to this.

 Every morning (except when the temperature is lower than -12C) I walk my little dog, Billie.
 We typically walk 2-3 kilometers around our neighbourhood.